Fabric Care

 Shrinkage

-During the dyeing and printing processes, the yarn and then the fabric is repeatedly washed.
-This helps to ensure full dye penetration, removes any residual surface dye and also reduces shrinkage in the final tailored product.
-Depending on how you care for the product, additional shrinkage ranges from 5-7% for printed fabrics and 7-10% for woven products.
+During the dyeing and printing processes, the yarn and fabric are repeatedly washed.
+This ensures full dye penetration, removes residual surface dye, and reduces shrinkage in the final tailored product.
+Depending on care, additional shrinkage ranges from 5–7% for printed fabrics and 7–10% for woven products.

 Laundering

-Please refer to the specific care instructions on the garment.
-Because cotton is so strong when wet, caring for cotton is very simple and the more you wash it, the softer and more absorbent it becomes.
-The following tips will help you extend the life of the product.
+Please refer to the specific care instructions on your garment.
+Because cotton is strong when wet, it is simple to care for and becomes softer and more absorbent with every wash.
+Follow these tips to extend the life of your Seamstress garments:

-Wash items with like colors and turn your clothes inside out, especially dark colors.
+- Wash items with like colors and turn clothes inside out, especially dark colors.

-Some colours may require to be washed separately the first few times.
+- Some colors may need to be washed separately the first few times.

-All products which have a piping of a contrasting colour should only be Dry Washed.
-(Piping is a strip of folded/ rolled fabric used to define the edges or style lines).
+- All products with contrasting color piping should only be Dry Washed.
+(Piping is a strip of fabric used to define edges or style lines.)

-Keep your zippers and hooks closed to avoid snagging other items in the wash.
+- Keep zippers and hooks closed to avoid snagging other items.

-Tumble dry low heat.
-Remove items promptly from dryer, preferably when still damp.
+- Tumble dry on low heat.
+Remove items promptly, preferably while still damp.

 Ironing

-Press with a warm to hot iron while damp.
-If the item has dried, use a spray bottle to dampen the fabric.
+Press with a warm to hot iron while the garment is still damp.
+If the item has dried, use a spray bottle to lightly dampen the fabric before ironing.